Lifecycle Management FAQ

 Access Profiles

-Access Profiles are collections of entitlements (including groups, roles, or permissions) that can be automatically assigned to users based on their attributes, like department, role, or location.
-Access Profiles serve two key functions in Lifecycle Management:
+Access Profiles are collections of entitlements (groups, roles, or permissions) that can be automatically assigned to users based on their attributes.
+They serve two key functions:

-• Just-in-Time (JIT) Access: Available for request through Access Requests, with approvals handled by Access Requests and provisioning managed by LCM policy
+• Just-in-Time (JIT) Access: Available for request through Access Requests, with provisioning managed by LCM policy

-For configuration and best practices, see Access Profiles and Access Profile Types
+For complete documentation including configuration, profile types, ownership, and best practices, see Access Profiles and Access Profile Types.

 Safety and Limits